Is it Possible to Liquidate a Company for Free?

 If the company has no money in the bank, and no assets of note, however, its hard to see where the funds are going to come from to pay the liquidators.

-While the internet is awash with advice which suggests this is possible, this is misinformation and you should due your due diligence carefully.
+While the internet is awash with advice which suggests you can liquidate a limited for free via simply dissolving it, this is misinformation and you should due your due diligence carefully.

 You cannot liquidate for free since all liquidations need to be carried out by licensed insolvency practitioners who charge for their services.